 Without understanding, observing and being patient then none of your goals will be achieved.
 Here are 6 realistic goals you can make today as a beginning homesteader.

 When you’re beginning homesteading, it’s important to know where to start.
 A garden is a perfect place!

-The first realistic goal to make for your first year on the homestead is to just grow one successful garden.
-My biggest mistake with having the goals I did was I moved to a different area with a slightly different climate.
-I had no idea what the weather and seasons would hold.
+MAke the goal in your first year on the homestead is to just grow one successful garden.
+My biggest mistake with having the goals I did was I didn’t understand my area.

 The advice I’ve received from the folks who’ve been in this area their whole lives has often been better advice than what I can find on the internet.